+Fig.~\ref{fig:system_swap} illustrates the model swapping in \SysName, where it utilizes pinned memory to enhance the host-to-GPU model loading and supports fast, cross-GPU model swapping via high-speed NVLink. \SysName's swapping can be generally applied to various types of models, including those that require maintaining runtime states (e.g., KV cache in LLMs) by treating these states as part of the model itself. \SysName further employs pipeline execution to enhance swapping performance, which is particularly effective for models computed in one forward pass, allowing the transmission of subsequent layers to overlap with the computation of previous layers.

-\revise{ Previous systems have proposed various model pipelining strategies, such as PipeSwitch~\cite{bai_pipeswitch_nodate} and DeepPlan~\cite{deepplan_2023}, but they are not applicable to serverless inference.
-Existing strategies assume that the model is provided in advance, and they conduct extensive profiling to obtain the execution time of each model layer to find the optimal pipelining strategy.
-However, in practice, serverless platforms should not access the detailed model structures for confidentiality reasons.
-Therefore, \SysName employs a model-agnostic approach to determine the group size in model pipelining.
-We observe that the transmission performance, concerning group sizes, can experience an ``elbow point'': increasing the amount of data in a group improves the overall transmission throughput, but the improvement becomes marginal after a certain point.
-We therefore select this elbow point as the group size, which can achieve good swapping performance without significantly impacting pipelining efficiency.
-Since the optimal size only depends on hardware configurations, such as PCIe bandwidth, we can easily find it by profiling transmission performance of various-sized data (e.g, about 2 MB based on our testbed).
-This approach requires no detailed model knowledge or profiling and can be directly applied to various models.}
+Key to pipeline execution is to judiciously group model parameters for swapping.
+Grouping too few parameters triggers a large number of transmissions and high synchronization overhead; conversely, grouping too many parameters impairs pipeline efficiency.
+Pipeline strategies in previous systems like PipeSwitch~\cite{bai_pipeswitch_nodate} and DeepPlan~\cite{deepplan_2023} do not suit serverless inference as they assume model structure is provided and require extensive model profiling. \SysName employs a model-agnostic approach to determine the group size for model pipelining.
+We observe that the transmission performance experiences an "elbow point" concerning group sizes: increasing the group size improves overall transmission throughput, but the improvement becomes marginal after a certain point.
+We therefore select this elbow point as the group size, which can achieve good swapping performance without substantially compromising pipeline efficiency.
+This group size depends only on hardware configurations such as PCIe, and can be easily determined by profiling various-sized data (e.g, about 2 MB in our testbed).
+This approach requires no detailed model knowledge and can be directly applied to various models.

-We show the performance of \SysName's pipelining strategy in Table~\ref{tab:eval_remote_swap} in \S\ref{sec:eval}.
+\if 0 We show the performance of \SysName's pipelining strategy in Table~\ref{tab:eval_remote_swap} in \S\ref{sec:eval}.
 Compared with separate model swapping and inference execution, i.e., non-pipelining, \SysName's pipelining execution achieves better end-to-end performance, reducing latency by about 50\%.
-Model pipelining via high-speed NVLink further improves the performance due to the reduced swapping overhead, which is comparable to the inference execution only (``Remote Async.'').
+Model pipelining via high-speed NVLink further improves the performance due to the reduced swapping overhead, which is comparable to the inference execution only (``Remote Async.''). \fi